Runtime Reference

 Reference for the volume functions available in kernels.

 The wp.Bvh class can be used to create a BVH for a group of bounding volumes.
-This object can then be traversed to determine which parts are intersected by a ray using bvh_query_ray() and which parts are fully contained within a certain bounding volume using bvh_query_aabb().
+This object can then be traversed to determine which parts are intersected by a ray using bvh_query_ray() and which parts overlap with a certain bounding volume using bvh_query_aabb().

 The following snippet demonstrates how to create a wp.Bvh object from 100 random bounding volumes: